 Co-sleeping (often spelled cosleeping, and also known as bed sharing or having a family bed) is the practice of keeping your infant with you when you sleep, either directly in your bed or on a sleeping surface next to your bed.

 Co-sleeping promotes breastfeeding, healthy bonding, and secure attachment, and it is safer than isolated crib/cot sleeping when practiced correctly.

 Co-sleeping beyond the breastfeeding years is common in many non-Western cultures, and even in the West many families choose to extend

-Infants and children sleeping in isolation is a recently devised cultural practice to which the human species is not adapted.
-Our young thrive and grow optimally when they feel safe — in close proximity to familiar, nurturing caregivers — especially during sleep, when they are most vulnerable.
-Open-minded parents who’ve learned to “think outside the crib” are discovering that co-sleeping is one of the easiest ways to give their children a healthy start in life.
+Infants and children sleeping in isolation is a modern cultural practice to which the human species is not adapted.
+Our young thrive and grow optimally when they feel safe — in close proximity to familiar, nurturing caregivers — especially during sleep when they are most vulnerable.
+Modern parents have been misled to believe the practice is inherently dangerous, but if that were true, the human species would not have survived